Lowkey1729/license-core/explanation.md

 ### Rate Limiting & Abuse Protection
 - Activation and deactivation endpoints are rate-limited to prevent brute-force or abuse scenarios.
-- Failed attempts are observable via audit logs.

 ### Operational Readiness
 - The service is stateless and horizontally scalable.
 - MongoDB separation ensures high write throughput for logs.
-- Future readiness/liveness endpoints can be exposed for container orchestration and monitoring systems.
+- Health endpoints are exposed for container orchestration and monitoring systems.

 ## 10. Known Limitations & Next Steps